AP Interview: Afghan minister warns US against hasty retreat

 That deal also calls for the Taliban to break ties with terrorist groups, like al-Qaida.
 U.S. officials have previously said some progress has been seen but more was needed, without elaborating.

-No decisions have been made on the review but U.S. Secretary of State Antony Blinken, who is trying to jumpstart a stalled peace process between the government and Taliban armed opposition, has warned Afghan President Ashraf Ghani that all options are still on the table, and that he should step up peacemaking efforts.
+No decisions have been made on the review but U.S. Secretary of State Antony Blinken, who is trying to jumpstart a stalled peace process between the government and Taliban armed opposition, has warned Afghanistan’s president that all options are still on the table, and that he should step up peacemaking efforts.

-Andarabi challenged Blinken’s prediction last weekend that the withdrawal of U.S. troops would yield territorial gains to the Taliban, saying that Afghan troops could hold territory, but still needed aid and air support to maintain remote checkpoints.

-“The Afghan security forces are fully capable of defending the capital and the cities and the territories that we are present in right now,” he said.
-“We we think that the Afghan security forces this year have proven to the Taliban that they will not be able to gain territory.”

 Since the U.S. signed the deal with the Taliban violence has spiked, with poverty and high unemployment boosting crime.
 Despite billions of dollars in international aid to Afghanistan since the collapse of the Taliban government in 2001, 72% of Afghanistan’s 37 million people live below the poverty line, surviving on $1.90 or less per day.
 Unemployment hovers at around 30 percent.

-Residents of the Afghan capital of Kabul are terrorized by runaway crime, bombings and assassinations.
-Residents complain bitterly of security failures.
+Residents of the Afghan capital of Kabul are terrorized by runaway crime, bombings and assassinations, and complain bitterly of security failures.

 Andarabi sympathized with citizens’ complaints, but he said nearly 70 percent of Afghanistan’s police force is battling the Taliban, eroding efforts to maintain law and order.
 Every day the police confront over 100 Taliban attacks throughout the country, he added.